Alexis Heckley

 Kristen Vlahiotis

-Fall 2021 Co-op Student Kristen completed a co-op in the Gotanda lab focusing on a systematic review and lab coordination.
-She is currently an honours student with the lab. |
+Fall 2021 Co-op Student Kristen completed a co-op in the Gotanda lab focusing on a systematic review and lab coordination. |

 |